piyush8358/DockerContainer_Scaling_using-Finger-/Readme.md

 - The SSM will send the result to the Lambda function.
 - The Lambda function will send the result to the client.
 - The client will show the result on the screen.

+- with this we can scale the container independently of the EC2 instance